Best Wood-Burning Camp Stove for Outdoor Cooking

 Cooking with a good wood-burning stove is the ultimate way to cook while on a camping trip.
-Although wood stoves aren’t as powerful as their canister-fueled peers, they save you the hassle of carrying fuel with you, thereby reducing your cook system’s packed weight and bulk.
-And because you’ll have to gather your own fuel, you’ll get way more satisfaction out of that morning cup of coffee!
+Although wood stoves aren’t as powerful as canister-fueled backpacking stoves, they save you the hassle of carrying fuel with you, thereby reducing your cook system’s packed weight and bulk.

-In this guide, we’ll explain everything you need to know about cooking with natural fuel.
-You’ll also find detailed buying advice to help you find the best model for your needs, budget, and adventure type.
+In this guide we review 7 great wood camp stoves, explain why we think the Solo Stove Lite is the favorite amongst our testers, and we’ll explain everything you need to know about cooking with natural fuel including detailed buying advice to help you find the best model for your needs, budget, and adventure type.

 At a Glance: Top Wood Stoves for Camping